-Book a Trip on the New NYC to Burlington Train Route Before Everyone Else Does
+Book the New NYC-Burlington, Vermont Amtrak Before Everyone Else Does

 The best of Vermont is now within reach thanks to Amtrak’s latest and greatest service